weinshec/vim-dictcc/README.md

 ```
 Now **Ctrl-s** in `normal` and `insert` mode will invoke the translation query.

+The newly created `dictcc` buffer can be closed by pressing the `q` key.

 ## Development
 vim-dictcc is in an early stage of development and your help appreciated.
 Feel free to create issues and contribute PRs.